 Southern Region Area 1

 Trey is a member of Sea Scout Ship 700 in the Andrew Jackson Council in Jackson, Mississippi.
 His ship recently cruised aboard a 54’ sailboat out of Gulfport, Mississippi.
 He is an Eagle Scout and has participated in the Mobile Bay Sea Scout Academy.

 Katie is an Ordinary Sea Scout of East Texas Area Council Ship 1, SSS Unique.
 She is serving as Boatswain Mate Program in her own ship currently as well.
 She is attending SEAL Galveston this 2017 summer, as well as working at Sea Star Base Galveston.
 Outside of scouting, Katie is an active member in many school organizations such as The Palestine High School Wildcat Band, where she plays the saxophone and serves as a Low Reeds Section Leader and other leadership positions.
 She is the co-captain of her school’s debate team and a three time Regional Qualifier in UIL Academics.
 Katie is on the tennis team, jazz band, Chemistry Club, and National Honor Society in her school as well.

 Ryan is from Capitol Area Council Ship 911, SSS Response.
 He is a Quartermaster Sea Scout and an Eagle Scout.
-Ryan has graduated from Seattle SEAL (Charley Pod) and NYLT, and has served as Ship’s Boatswain, Capitol Area Council Boatswain’s Mate, and Area 3 Boatswain.
+Ryan has graduated from Seattle SEAL (Charley Pod) and NYLT, and has served as Ship’s Boatswain, Capitol Area Council Boatswain’s Mate, Area 3 Boatswain, and Southern Region Boatswain.

 Southern Region Area 4